Courses M - S

 The course will utilize case studies for learning and applying knowledge related to the key roles and responsibilities of the health care risk manager.
 Through the readings and case studies students will learn to identify legal, ethical, administrative, and risk management issues and to reach resolutions for the problems presented.
 (Youngberg)

 Students utilize case studies for learning and applying knowledge related to the key roles and responsibilities of the health care risk manager.
 Through the readings and case study analysis students will learn to identify legal, ethical, administrative, and risk management issues and to reach resolutions for the problems presented.
 They will also understand how principles of risk management have changed since the 1998 IOM Report which called for increased focus on systemic failures and moving away from a culture of blame and shame.
-THIS CLASS IS ONLY AVAILABLE ONLINE AND WITH PERMISSION.

 This course concentrates on Articles 2 and 2A of the Uniform Commercial Code and other state and federal statutes covering the sale or lease of goods.
 In addition, the course examines selected provisions of the United Nations Convention on Contracts for the International Sale of Goods (CISG).
 Among the topics are the formation of contracts, including offer and acceptance, statute of frauds, and the "battle of the forms"; terms of sales contracts, including express and statutory terms, price, quantity, payment, delivery, and risk of loss; warranties, express and implied; disclaimers of, and defenses to, warranties; acceptance, rejection, revocation; buyers' and sellers' remedies for breach.
 (Breen, Krivinskas-Shepard, Williams)